SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 ### Automation & Integration

 **MCP-SEMCLONE** - Model Context Protocol server that brings all SEMCL.ONE tools into AI-powered IDEs (Cursor, Cline, VS Code, Kiro).
 Enables conversational compliance: ask your AI assistant for license analysis, SBOM generation, or policy validation—all automated.

-**Status** - Project tracking and progress monitoring across the SEMCL.ONE ecosystem

 ## Why Open Source and Open Data?